 Address: 375 Cliff Dr, Laguna Beach, CA 92651

 There are plenty of benches, picnic tables, tidy trash cans, clean restrooms, curvy wooden boardwalks, pathways, and whimsical metal sculptures to enjoy.
-There is an especially beautiful gazebo that is perfect for watching the coast.
+There is an especially beautiful pavilion that is perfect for watching the coast.
 Walking down to the beach, you’ll find many tidal pools and glimpses of marine life, such as dolphins, seals, and sea lions.

-Consider walking over to Las Brisas restaurant; it’s just a short walk (less than a two-minutes) from the Heisler Park Gazebo.
+Consider walking over to Las Brisas restaurant; it’s just a short walk (less than a minutes) from the Heisler Park Gazebo.
 Las Brisas has fantastic cliffside views of the ocean and serves up tantalizing Mexican seafood.

 Just across the road (Pacific Coast Highway) are even more galleries full of fine art.
 Laguna Coast Pottery, Sandstone Art Gallery, Quorum Gallery, Lu Martin Galleries, Adam Neeley Fine Art Jewelry, Essence Gallery, Marianne Kolb, JoAnne Artman Gallery, and Meg Gallery all offer up beautiful art to view and purchase.
 They each constantly add new pieces from talented California artists.